 For years, I swiped my Delta SkyMiles® Gold American Express Card every chance I got, telling myself earning SkyMiles to fly on my favorite airline was the wise move.
 During that time, I earned just one credit card welcome bonus, earning just a few hundred extra SkyMiles each year for my everyday and travel spending.

-The points earning was slow.
-And when it came time to use them, I was handcuffed to one airline program.
+The points earning was slow, giving me 1 SkyMile for each buck I spent.
+And when it came time to use them, I was handcuffed to just Delta SkyMiles.

 Now, I have a few different credit cards that earn flexible points like Chase Ultimate Rewards and American Express Membership Rewards – points that I can transfer to a few dozen different airlines and hotel chains.
 Plus, I’ve earned more than 200,000 points in welcome bonuses in a matter of months – much more than I would have earned if I just kept swiping my Delta card.

 Critically, I’ve gotten over my fear of annual fees with credit cards.
 Whether it’s $95 or $695 a year, it’s a big roadblock for many travelers.
 But I realized that with the amount I spend on travel each year, even costly travel credit cards are saving me money – especially with deep benches of benefits like Uber credits, airline fee credits, and more.

 Just so we’re clear, credit cards are serious business.
 It’s important to go slow and never spend more than you can afford to pay off in full, each and every month.
 No matter how many points and miles I’ve earned, staying debt-free is far more important.

 As you travel more, it’s important to branch out beyond your go-to credit card – and even more important to focus on credit cards that earn flexible points.

 If you’ll forgive my travel sins, hopefully, you can learn from them as I did.